22 Best Things To Do In Bacalar, Mexico In 2024

 Getting there: It’s 7 miles (11km) from Bacalar and a taxi costs 200 pesos each way.
 If you’re on a budget, get a colectivo down the highway to the turn-off for Los Rapidos then walk the final 2km.

-Note – don’t step on the ancient stromatolites!
+Note – don’t step on the ancient stromatolites.
 This is so important because these ancient organisms have survived not millions but billions of years and don’t deserve to die being kicked by a tourist!
 Be really careful when getting in and out of the river, and keep your feet up while floating along.

 Another thing to note is that you have to get out of the river where the signs signify it’s the end of the line.
 If you go further, it’s hard to get back due to the current, plus there may be crocodiles!